Understanding the Role of Textual Prompts in LLM for Time Series Forecasting: an Adapter View: Experiments

-The results of 10\% few-shot learning are shown in Table \ref{tab:few_shot_10}.
-Compared to TimesNet, DLinear, PatchTST and other methods, GPT2(6)-frozen and GPT2(6)-adapter both achieve better performance.
+\textbf{Results} The results are shown in Table \ref{tab:few_shot_10}.
+Compared to OFA, TimesNet, PatchTST and other methods, GPT2(6)-adapter achieves better performance.
 Traditionally, CNN-based and single MLP-based models are considered more data-efficient for training and suitable for few-shot learning methods.
-In comparison to convolution-based TimesNet, MLP-based DLinear and transformer-based PatchTST, GPT2(6)-adapter demonstrates relative average MSE reductions of \textbf{34.7\%}, \textbf{12.1\%} and \textbf{5.7\%} respectively.
-The results of 5\% few-shot learning are provided in the Appendix table \ref{tab:5_percent_ett}.
-We also add a comparison with traditional algorithms (ETS, ARIMA, NaiveDrift) in the Appendix \ref{app:classical_few_shot} as well, and GTP2(6)-adapter also surpasses all those traditional methods.
+In comparison to convolution-based TimesNet, MLP-based DLinear and transformer-based OFA, GPT2(6)-adapter demonstrates relative average MSE reductions of \textbf{34.7\%}, \textbf{12.1\%} and \textbf{2.1\%} respectively.

-\subsection{Zero-shot Forecasting}
+\subsubsection{Zero-shot Forecasting}